 Our Bible and Theology degree explores the spiritual and written traditions of Judaism and Christianity.
 It offers students the chance to learn about the histories of the Christian and Jewish faiths and to explore their inner logics by studying sacred texts.

-Modules examine different ways of imagining the world within the Judaeo-Christian tradition and focus on its beliefs, teachings and practices.
-In doing so, the programme also looks to situate Judaeo-Christian traditions within contemporary social, political, theological and spiritual debates.
+Modules within the programme examine different ways of imagining the world within Judeo Christian traditions, and focus on the teachings and practices of different denominations.
+In doing so, the programme looks to situate Judaism and Christian traditions within contemporary social, political and spiritual debates.